-must adhere to the minimum specifications listed below: Years 7 and 8 provide their own Chromebooks and Years 9 to 12 bring their own device.
-All devices brought to the College
+Years 7 and 8 provide their own Chromebooks and Years 9 to 12 bring their own device.
+All devices brought to the College must adhere to the minimum specifications listed below:

-Device type Windows Laptop Apple Mac Laptop Google Chromebook Operating System Windows 10 OSX 10.15 or higher Google Chrome Wireless Network (Wi-Fi) 5Ghz 802.11n 5Ghz 802.11n 5Ghz 802.11n Screen Size 11 inch 11 inch 11 inch Storage Capacity 128 Gb Hard disk drive 128 Gb Hard disk drive 16 Gb Flash Storage RAM (Memory) 4 Gb 4 Gb 2 Gb Battery Capacity 6 hours minimum 6 hours minimum 6 hours minimum Anti-Virus & Anti-Malware Protection Microsoft Security Essentials ClamXav 2/3 Sentry N/A Accessories Protective case/sleeve Protective case/sleeve Protective case/sleeve that any device you purchase or wish to use at the College conforms to the 802.11n 5GHz Wireless Standard support the 802.11n 2.4GHz Wireless Standard will NOT be able to connect to the Internet or network at the College.
-Please ensure The wireless network installed at Catholic College Sale only operates on the 802.11n 5GHz Wireless Standard.
+- - Device type Windows Laptop Apple Mac Laptop Google Chromebook Operating System Windows 10 OSX 10.15 or higher Google Chrome Wireless Network (Wi-Fi) 5Ghz 802.11n 5Ghz 802.11n 5Ghz 802.11n Screen Size 11 inch 11 inch 11 inch Storage Capacity 128 Gb Hard disk drive 128 Gb Hard disk drive 16 Gb Flash Storage RAM (Memory) 4 Gb 4 Gb 2 Gb Battery Capacity 6 hours minimum 6 hours minimum 6 hours minimum Anti-Virus & Anti-Malware Protection Anti-Malware Microsoft Security Essentials ClamXav 2/3 Sentry N/A Accessories Protective case/sleeve Protective case/sleeve Protective case/sleeve support the 802.11n 2.4GHz Wireless Standard will NOT be able to connect to the Internet or network at the College.
+Please ensure that any device you purchase or wish to use at the College conforms to the 802.11n 5GHz Wireless Standard. \ The wireless network installed at Catholic College Sale only operates on the 802.11n 5GHz Wireless Standard.
 Devices that only

 We offer a variety of study options to ensure all individual needs are catered for.
 Over the final three years, students can complete a pathway to further study or employment.
-They may choose to do this through studying for the following certificates: